Lily James (b. 1989)

 April 5, 1989

-Lily Chloe Ninette Thomson (born April 5, 1989), better known by her stage name Lily James, is an English actress.
-She studied acting at the Guildhall School of Music and Drama in London and began her career in the British television series Just William (2010).
-Following her role in the period drama series Downton Abbey (2012–2015), her film breakthrough was the title role in Cinderella (2015).
-James went on to portray Countess Natasha Rostova in the television adaptation of War & Peace (2016) and Pamela Anderson in the biographical series Pam & Tommy (2022).
-The latter earned her an Emmy nomination for Outstanding Lead Actress in a Limited or Anthology Series or Movie in 2022.
-She has had starring roles in several films, including Pride and Prejudice and Zombies (2016), Baby Driver (2017), Darkest Hour (2017), The Guernsey Literary and Potato Peel Pie Society (2018), the musical Mamma Mia!
-Here We Go Again (2018), Yesterday (2019), Rebecca (2020) and The Dig (2021).
+Lily Chloe Ninette Thomson (born 5 April 1989), known professionally as Lily James, is an English actress.
+She studied acting at the Guildhall School of Music and Drama in London.
+She began her career in the British television series Just William (2010).
+Following a supporting role in the period drama series Downton Abbey (2012–2015), her breakthrough was the title role in the fantasy film Cinderella (2015).
+James went on to portray Natasha Rostova in the television adaptation of War & Peace (2016).
+He starred in several films, including the action film Baby Driver (2017), the period dramas Darkest Hour (2017), The Guernsey Literary and Potato Peel Pie Society (2018) and The Dig (2021), the musicals Mamma Mia!
+Here We Go Again (2018) and Yesterday (2019), and the sports drama The Iron Claw (2023).
+Her portrayal of Pamela Anderson in the biographical series Pam & Tommy (2022) earned her nominations for a Golden Globe and a Primetime Emmy Award.
+Description above from the Wikipedia article Lily James, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Additional information: